Network security groups

 • Use your existing security groups (recommended for production)

-• Have CDP create new security groups
+• Have Cloudera create new security groups

 Existing security groups

 If you would like to create your own security groups, two security groups need to be created: the first security group will be used for all gateway nodes and the second security groups will be used for all other nodes.
-The gateway nodes communicate with the Management Console and therefore require additional ports.
-These security groups will be applied when creating a data lake and FreeIPA during environment creation and when you create Data Hub clusters.
+The gateway nodes communicate with the Cloudera Management Console and therefore require additional ports.
+These security groups will be applied when creating a data lake and FreeIPA during environment creation and when you create Cloudera Data Hub clusters.

 Review the following guidelines prior to adding security groups rules.
 This describes all the inbound ports that need to be open and provides guidelines for what to enter as a source range: